migrodri1980/Working-portfolio-/README.md

 Several key elements incorporated in this project are as follows:

-*The creation of an object by creating indivdiual points within the XYZ axis
+*The creation of an object by creating individual points within the XYZ axis

-*The utlization of light and texture to produce scene
+*The utilization of light and texture to produce scene

 *The implementation of created functions to allow for user navigation around the rendered scene.

-*The utlization of different functions and calls such as (Redisplay/URenderGraphics/etc)
+*The utilization of different functions and calls such as (Redisplay/URenderGraphics/etc)

 *The manipulation and binding of VAO,VBO and EBO to produce 3d objects.